The nuclear contacts and short range correlations in nuclei

 In the first (second) method, the values are extracted by fitting the factorized two-body momentum (coordinate) space expressions of Eq.~(\ref{eq:2bmd}) to the equivalent two-body density obtained from many-body VMC calculations \cite{wiringa14}.
 The $s=0$ $pp$ and $nn$ contacts are obtained by fitting the VMC $pp$ and $nn$ two-body density respectively.
 The $s=1$ and $s=0$ $pn$ contacts are obtained from simultaneously fitting the spin-isospin $ST=10$ $pn$ two-body density and the total $pn$ two-body density.
 In view of the discussion above, the fitting range was 4 fm$^{-1}$ to 4.8 fm$^{-1}$, as $F_{NN}(\kvec)$ is dominated by SRC pairs only for $k > 4 \;\rm{fm}^{-1}$.
 In coordinate space the fitting was done in the range from 0.25 fm to 1 fm.
 The determination of the uncertainties is described in \cite{Suplementary}.
 As VMC coordinate space distributions are not available for the different spin-isospin states, we assumed isospin symmetry (i.e. equal $s=0$ contacts) for the symmetric nuclei.
 The universal functions $\varphi^\alpha_{ij}$ were calculated using the AV18 potential \cite{Suplementary}.

 Experimentally, the nuclear contacts can be evaluated using the measured $pp$-to-$pn$ SRC pairs ratio discussed above, $\frac{SRC_{pp}}{SRC_{pn} }(k)$, and the high-momentum scaling factor, $a_2(A/d)$.
-The latter is extracted from inclusive electron scattering cross-section ratios and determines the relative number of high-momentum ($ k > k_F$) nucleons in a nucleus, $A$, relative to deuterium \cite{frankfurt93, egiyan02, egiyan06, fomin12, Hen12}.
+The latter is extracted from large momentum transfer inclusive electron scattering cross-section ratios and determines the relative number of high-momentum ($ k > k_F$) nucleons in a nucleus, $A$, relative to deuterium \cite{frankfurt93, egiyan02, egiyan06, fomin12, Hen12}, assuming the effects of Final-State Interactions and other reaction channels are suppressed in the kinematics of these measurements due to the large momentum transfer and the use of cross-section ratios, see Ref.~\cite{Hen:2016kwk,Atti:2015eda} and references therein for details.
 Within the contact formalism, these experimental quantities can be expressed as:

 where $\tilde{\psi}_{d}(\kvec)$ is the deuteron wave function, normalized to one.
 In Eq. \eqref{eq:exp2} it is assumed that the c.m. motion of SRC pairs is small, and similar for the different types of pairs in a given nucleus, as observed experimentally \cite{subedi08, korover14, hen14, shneor07}.
 The experimental values of the contacts, shown in Table~\ref{tab:contacts}, were extracted for symmetric nuclei using these relations, assuming isospin symmetry.